mkess-ivy/svncrwns-site-v2/_catalog/pop-up-museum-sankofa.md

 ---

-SVNCRWNS partnered with <a href="http://sankofaafricanbazaar.com" target="_blank">Sankofa African and World Bazaar</a> to create a Pop-Up Museum for Black History Month, entitled, SANKOFA.
+SVNCRWNS partnered with <a href="http://sankofaafricanbazaar.com" target="_blank" class="post-link">Sankofa African and World Bazaar</a> to create a Pop-Up Museum for Black History Month, entitled, SANKOFA.
 The word Sankofa means “to go back and get it”.
 With that in mind, we created a field trip to invite the youth of a few Baltimore City Public Schools to visit and experience our Pop-Up Museum to learn about black history and art prior to the teachings of American history.

 At SANKOFA, we were able to have a hands-on experience with authentic African art, instruments, an installation of clouds, story time, clothing, and more.